 Pineapple and Grapefruit Smoothie

-This pineapple grapefruit smoothie has fast become one of my favourite post-workout (otherwise known as a big walk) cool down drinks.
+This pineapple grapefruit smoothie has fast become one of my favorite post-workout (otherwise known as a big walk because let's face it, I am not much of a gym person) cool-down drinks.

 It really is so naturally hydrating and refreshing.